Staff in the School of Social Sciences, Education and Social Work publish world-class research which has local and global impact.

 Research in the School is organised around five interdisciplinary research themes.
 Our academics work across traditional boundaries sharing expertise, to address some of society’s most pressing social issues.

-Dr Anne Campbell leads this theme where research focuses on the health and wellbeing of children, young people and adults in schools, the community and in institutions such as prisons.
+Diverse research into the health and wellbeing of children, young people and adults in communities and institutions.

-Research under this theme explores the development of children and adolescents into young adulthood in their full social and structural contexts.
+Exploring the development of children and adolescents into young adulthood in their full social and structural contexts

 Key to the delivery of research in SSESW are our interdiscplinary School Research Centres, Networks and Institutes: